afzalxo/Accel-NASBench/README.md

 ensemble_inst_thr = anb.ANBEnsemble("xgb", device="tpuv2", metric="throughput")
 ```

-The supported devices and their corresponding metrics are as follows:
+The supported `device`s and their corresponding `metric`s are as follows:

 ``` python3
 supported_metrics = {